-New Dawn is not about telling you what to believe, but is a forum where diverse ideas and creative thought is presented for our reader’s consideration, inspiration and empowerment.
+New Dawn is not about telling you what to believe but is a forum presenting diverse ideas and creative thought for our reader’s consideration, inspiration and empowerment.

-It has been observed that there are two ways of looking at the world.
-You can take the morning newspaper or nightly news at face value and believe everything you’re told by the establishment media and those in ‘positions-of-authority’.
+There are two ways of looking at the world.
+You can take the morning newspaper or nightly news at face value and believe everything you are told by the establishment media and those in ‘positions-of-authority’.
 Or you can begin to question this mass hypnosis and awake to new perspectives and possibilities.
 New Dawn is a doorway to this new way of thinking and seeing the world.

-Since 2004 New Dawn has also published Special Issues devoted to ancient mysteries and the unexplained.
+In 2004 New Dawn magazine commenced publishing Special Issues devoted to ancient mysteries and the unexplained.
 These Special Issues, now published every two months, are a thought-provoking and highly readable examination of the greatest mysteries of the past, the present, and the future.

 Thank you for reading New Dawn.
 We’re sure you will find this magazine insightful, enlightening and absolutely unique.

 “What a tragic realm this is… Those down here are prisoners, and the ultimate tragedy is that they don’t know it; they think they are free because they have never been free, and do not understand what it means.
 This is a prison, and few men have guessed.
 But I know, he said to himself.
 Because that is why I am here, to burst the walls, to tear down the metal gates, to break each chain.”